Direct revelation: Church of Jesus Christ of Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints (LDS Church) teaches that God restored direct revelation as recently as the nineteenth century by way of Joseph Smith and the First Vision.
 Since then, direct revelation has been the teaching and practice of the LDS Church.
-It is the belief of the Latter-day Saints that direct revelation is available to all mankind who diligently seek God with sincerity, and real intent.
+The Latter-day Saints believe that direct revelation is available to all mankind who diligently seek God with sincerity and real intent.
 "Every devoted, obedient and righteous person on the earth has and does receive revelation from God."

 According to the LDS Church, there are two basic types of direct revelation, public and personal.
 Public revelation refers to the revelation of God’s will to his chosen prophets, seers, and revelators.
 These revelations are to guide the church, its functions, direction, and doctrinal stance.
 "These public revelations usually illuminate scriptural passages that are doctrinal rather than those that are descriptive or directive."

-Personal or private revelations pertains to that person's life.
+Personal or private revelations pertain to that person's life.
 A person can receive personal revelation from God as would God's prophet, but the difference lies in its purpose.
-This revelation is to edify, enlighten and fill the soul of that person and assist them in their life, both in a general sense and a religious or spiritual sense.
-A person can receive private revelation for him/herself or for their immediate family, but will not receive this revelation for others outside their family or for the church.
+This revelation is to edify, enlighten and fill the soul of that person and assist them in their lives, both in a general sense and a religious or spiritual sense.
+A person can receive private revelation for him/herself or their immediate family, but will not receive this revelation for others outside their family or the church.
 This revelation is considered an integral part of the life of the faithful.

-Sometimes personal revelation has an effect upon nations or the world, but in a more indirect manner.
-In this sense God inspires certain people in history to impart knowledge and moral truths.
-Basically, God "enlightens" the works of certain people that have influence or will have influence upon the world.
-God apparently enlightened "great religious leaders of the world such as Muhammad, Confucius, and the Reformers, as well as philosophers including Socrates, Plato, and others.
+Sometimes personal revelation affects nations or the world but in a more indirect manner.
+In this sense, God inspires certain people in history to impart knowledge and moral truths.
+God "enlightens" the works of certain people that have influence or will have influence upon the world.
+God enlightened "great religious leaders of the world such as Muhammad, Confucius, and the Reformers, as well as philosophers including Socrates, Plato, and others.
 This was to bring whole nations to a higher level of understanding."